-Spread out over two thousand square kilometres yet again a very large tiger reserve is actually located in the Satpura Maikal landscape.
-The Maikal is actually the Maikal hills which are the eastern most part of the Satpura mountain range and with a different landscape, the forest type changes.
-Once again the forest type is actually dictated by the availability of water and since in this part of Madhya Pradesh the rainfall tends to be a little higher.
-This leads to a different type of forest, a moist deciduous forest and that too is actually broken down into two parts- one is a mixed forest where you will see a diversity of species including the ubiquitous bamboo as well as a moist deciduous Sal forest.
+Spread out over two thousand square kilometers yet again a very large tiger reserve is actually located in the Satpura Maikal landscape.
+The Maikal is actually the Maikal hills which are the easternmost part of the Satpura mountain range and with a different landscape, the forest type changes.
+Once again the forest type is actually dictated by the availability of water and since in this part of Madhya Pradesh, the rainfall tends to be a little higher.
+This leads to a different type of forest, a moist deciduous forest, and that too is actually broken down into two parts- one is a mixed forest where you will see a diversity of species including the ubiquitous bamboo as well as a moist deciduous Sal forest.

 SAL or Shorea Robusta

 Now a confession straight up first, you will just love being out on a safari drive in a Sal forest and it’s really difficult to explain in words what makes it so special but a few of those things would be related to how grand this tree looks because it does grow very tall in excess of probably around 20 to 25 meters in central India.
 In fact, at the base of the Himalaya, it can actually grow even much taller

 around 45 meters or so and the grand appearance of this tree is definitely a major factor.
 Apart from that as well Sal actually has very few associate species that are able to thrive along with it.
 It is a resource-intensive tree so pretty much where you actually see Sal, you may often see pure stands of just the Sal trees and imagine that these tall trees looking as if it’s a grand cathedral that you’re entering through.